joshangelo16/joshangelo16/README.md

 I build projects and always trying something new.

-My main tech stack is SQL, Python and React.
+My expertise lies in SQL, Python, and React.